Snowinfable/waterfresh_capstoneproject/README.md

 - Random Forest Regressor Model and Visuals.ipynb
 - ANN Training.ipynb

-These notebooks will produce the random forest regressor results and various visualizations from the report.
-The ANN is briefly mentioned in the report, but we focused on the random forest regressor as it performed better.
+These notebooks will produce the random forest regressor results, Artificial Neural Network results, and various visualizations from the report.
+The ANN is briefly mentioned in the report -- we focused on the random forest regressor as it performed better.
 Note, you will also need the file 'usco2015v2.0.csv' detailed above to run the introductory visualizations notebook.